Ocean of Soul: Structure

-With more than 200 members, The Ocean is the largest student organization on campus and a centerpiece of the university.
-The "Ocean" is led by three drum majors and is based in the Rollins-Stewart Music building on campus.
+With more than 200 members, The Ocean is the largest student organization on campus and a centerpiece of school pride for the university.
+The Ocean is led by three drum majors and is based in the Rollins-Stewart Music building on campus.

 Sections

-The percussion section, known as The Funk Train Drumline, is the largest and most highly visible section of Ocean of Soul, followed by trumpets and trombones.
-The band also includes piccolos, clarinets, a full and powerful euphonium section, better known as Baditude, saxophones, mellophones, and high a powered sousaphone section, known as Platinum Funk.
+The percussion section, known as The Funk Train drumline, is the largest and most highly visible section of Ocean of Soul, followed by trumpets and trombones.
+The band also includes piccolos, clarinets, a full and powerful euphonium section, better known as Baditude, saxophones, mellophones, and a high-powered sousaphone section, known as Platinum Funk.

-The band is also noted for its talented dancers, the self-proclaimed "Class Act of The SWAC" better known as the Motion of The Ocean (also shortened to Motion).
-Motion has been in existence since 1969.
+The band is also noted for its talented dancers, the self-proclaimed "Class Act of The SWAC", better known as the Motion of The Ocean (also shortened to Motion).
+Motion was established in 1969 and is under the direction of Danielle Stamper.
 Members of the Motion danceline received national publicity when they won a bid to compete on Season 5 of MTV's America's Best Dance Crew.

 The flashy color guard (The Ocean Waves) and baton twirlers (The Platinum Girls) comprise related sections.

 Leadership camp

-Each summer, students attend the Band Leadership Camp, an intensive introduction to choreographed dance routines and flag drills, training in corps and show style marching techniques, music theory and leadership skills.
+Each summer, high school students attend the Band Leadership Camp, an intensive introduction to choreographed dance routines and flag drills, training in corps and show style marching techniques, music theory and leadership skills.